nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

 The following commands list contains socket-related AT commands.
 The application can open up to 8 sockets and select the active one among them.

-For more information on the networking services, visit the `BSD Networking Services Spec Reference`_.
+For more information on the networking services, see the `Zephyr Network APIs`_.

 Socket #XSOCKET
 ===============